UCL/git-novice/_episodes/04-changes.md

 to the staging area
 and into long-term storage.
 First,
-we'll add another line to the file:
+we'll improve our recipe by changing 'lemon' to 'lime':

 ~~~
 $ nano guacamole.md